lncechvz/CPEP344_DSP/LABORATORY EXERCISE 1/Laboratory1.md

 9. Explain the applications of DFT.

    ANSWER:
+          DFT (Discrete Fourier Transform) finds numerous applications in fields like signal processing, image processing, and data compression, allowing for analysis and manipulation of data in the frequency domain.

-10. What are separable transforms?
+11. What are separable transforms?

    ANSWER: